xDavidLeon/KT-Servitor/README.md

 # KT Servitor
 KT Servitor is a free web-based app for running your Kill Team 2024 games, review game and faction rules and check operative stats.

+A live website is available at [https://ktservitor.xdavidleon.com/](https://ktservitor.xdavidleon.com/).

+You can deploy your own version of the site by downloading this repository and following these instructions.

 ## Run
 ```bash
 npm i